StarRocks/starrocks/docs/using_starrocks/External_table.md

 * When you create JDBC external tables, you cannot create indexes on the tables or use PARTITION BY and DISTRIBUTED BY to specify data distribution rules for the tables.

 * When you query JDBC external tables, StarRocks cannot push down functions to the tables.

-* You cannot use the INSERT INTO ...
-SELECT ... statement to load the data of the target database into StarRocks.

 ## Hive external table